Jean-Philippe Mateta

 Jean-Philippe Mateta (born 28 June 1997) is a French professional footballer who plays as a striker for club Crystal Palace and the France national team.

 Mateta began his career with Châteauroux before signing for Ligue 1 side Lyon in 2016.
-Following a successful loan to second-division side Le Havre, he signed for Bundesliga club Mainz 05 in 2018, before joining Crystal Palace in 2021, where he won the FA Cup in 2025.
+Following a successful loan to second division side Le Havre, he signed for Bundesliga club Mainz 05 in 2018.
+He joined Crystal Palace in 2021, where he won the FA Cup and FA Community Shield in 2025, as well as the UEFA Conference League in 2026, scoring the winning goal in the final.

-Mateta represented France internationally at under-19 and under-21 youth levels, and later featured in their Olympic team in Paris 2024, finishing as third-highest scorer of the tournament and winning a silver medal.
+Mateta represented France internationally at under-19 and under-21 youth levels, as well as in their Olympic team in Paris 2024, finishing as third-highest scorer of the tournament and winning a silver medal.
+He made his senior debut in 2025, and was part of the squad that finished fourth at the 2026 FIFA World Cup.

 Early life

-Mateta was born in Sevran, Seine-Saint-Denis, to a Congolese father and a French mother.
-His father is a former professional footballer who played in Congo and in Liège, Belgium.
+Jean-Philippe Mateta was born on 28 June 1997 in Sevran, a commune in the department of Seine-Saint-Denis which lies in the northeastern suburbs of Paris.
+His father, a native of the Democratic Republic of the Congo, is a former professional footballer who played in Congo and Liège, Belgium.

 Club career

 Lyon

 In September 2016, Mateta signed for Ligue 1 side Lyon from Châteauroux on a five-year contract for a fee of €2 million with a further €3 million possible in bonuses.
 His former club also retained a 20% sell-on clause on the player.
 Mateta made his debut for the Ligue 1 side on 21 September 2016 against Montpellier, replacing Maxwel Cornet after 76 minutes in a 5–1 home win.
 He played his next match four months later in the Coupe de France, again coming on for Cornet against Montpellier, in the 76th minute of a 5–0 home win.
-He made his first Ligue 1 start against AS Monaco on 23 April 2017.
+He made his first Ligue 1 start against Monaco on 23 April 2017.
 He played 65 minutes, before being replaced by Mathieu Valbuena in a 2–1 home loss.

-Le Havre (loan)

 In July 2017, he joined Ligue 2 side Le Havre on a season-long loan.
 Mateta scored 19 goals in 37 Ligue 2 matches across the 2017–18 season.